torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

     id: Int                       # Can be used on it's own
     slug: String                  # Can be used on it's own
+    urlPath: String               # Can be used on it's own
+    token: String                 # Must be used with one of the others
     contentType: String           # Can be used on it's own
-    token: String                 # Must be used with one of the others
     inSite: Boolean               # Can be used on it's own